Mood Disorders - Condition and Symptoms

 SSA’s definition of disability is “any medically determinable mental or medical impairment that has prevented an individual from performing substantial work for twelve months, that is expected to prevent an individual from working for twelve continuous months, or is expected to end with death.”
 Social Security Administration (SSA) disability programs are based more upon what you are able to do in spite of your disability, rather than on what you cannot do.
 Because Mood Disorders have a tendency to wax and wane, allowing you to function well for awhile and then not function at all, it can be very difficult to successfully disability claim SSDI (Social Security Disability Insurance) or SSI (Supplemental Security Income) benefits on the basis of a Mood Disorder diagnosis.

 First there is the problem of documenting Mood Disorders as a condition.
 Mood Disorders do not lend themselves to objective medical evidence in the way that other physical conditions do.
-For example, osteoarthritis can be seen on x-rays and in blood work.
+For example, osteoarthritis is listed in the Blue Book and can be seen on x-rays and in blood work.
 The diagnosis of a Mood Disorder is usually based on behavior and feelings, criteria that are much more subjective and hard to document.

 Secondly, most people who suffer from Mood Disorders either never get or fail to keep the medical records they need to prove the severity of their condition.
 Without a history of treatment by a psychologist or psychiatrist, it is hard to prove the consistent nature of a Mood Disorder.
 Most people have treatment on an irregular basis, when symptoms force them to the doctor’s office, and many try combinations of treatments from a variety of sources, from nutrition to psychoanalysis.
 Even when you have been seeing your doctor regularly for treatment, it is hard to make the case that your condition meets the SSA’s strict requirements for total disability.